ARCLab-MIT/BeaVR-app/BeaVR-Unity/README.md

 # BeaVR-Unity

-This Unity project runs on **Unity version 2021.3.45f**.
-It provides a 2D VR experience that streams hand-tracking data, camera feeds, and graph data over a network.
+This Unity project, built on Unity 2021.3.45f, provides a VR-based motion tracking experience.
+It streams real-time hand-tracking data, camera feeds, and graphical data over a network, and simultaneously receives image streams for direct display on a 2D projection.
 The primary visualization includes hand keypoints, which indicate the status of the connection by mirroring hand movements.

 ---